pettersilie/NoMansSkyCooking/doc/api.md

 }
 ```

-Notes:

-- the response `name` is localized according to `lang`
-- categories are stored even if no recipe uses them yet

-## POST /api/recipes
+### POST /api/recipes

-Creates a new recipe and persists it to `data/recipes.json`.
+Creates a new cooking recipe and persists it to `data/recipes.json`.

 The request supports: